When a Hyundai is also the family home

 Some families sacrifice nearly everything so their kids can go to the "right" schools.

-In eastern Pennsylvania, Veronica Vargas and her longtime partner Alex put their sons to bed most nights in their car in the Walmart parking lot where they work.
-They're doing it to keep their 11-, 13-, and 14-year-old boys in a sought-after public school district that's nearby.
+In eastern Pennsylvania, Veronica Vargas and her longtime partner, Alex, put their sons to bed most nights in their car in the parking lot of the Walmart where they work.
+They're doing it to keep their 11-, 13- and 14-year-old boys in a sought-after public school district that's nearby.
 We aren't using Alex's last name or the children's names because of his concerns about people learning about their not having a home.

-But it's in an area where affordable rentals can be hard to get.
-So, the family's Hyundai Santa Fe has become a bedroom, living room, and kitchen for five people.
+But they're in an area where affordable rentals can be hard to get.
+So, the family's Hyundai Santa Fe has become a bedroom, living room and kitchen for five people.

 "I've lost like 20 pounds," Vargas said.
 "I don't eat because of the stress."

-When the family's not at school or work, they spend most of their time in a local park.
+When the family members aren't at school or work, they spend most of their time in a local park.

-They were living in Florida when the pandemic began, but Vargas lost her job as a Spanish language interpreter and Alex lost his telemarketing job.
-They were out of work for a while and it took a toll on their finances.
+They were living in Florida when the coronavirus pandemic began, but Vargas lost her job as a Spanish-language interpreter and Alex lost his telemarketing job.
+They were out of work for a while, and it took a toll on their finances.
 They ran through over $20,000 in savings and eventually lost the home they rented.

 "A lot of the workers know about the kids' situation," Vargas said.